Bituminous coal mine owner and powder mill factory

 What is bituminous coal?

 Bituminous coal is a naturally occurring combustible material consisting primarily of the element of Hydrogen and carbon.
 It also contains low percentages of solid, liquid, and gaseous hydrocarbons and/or other materials, such as compounds of nitrogen, sulphur, phosphor.
-Gilsonite is usually classified into subgroups known as bituminous material.
+Gilsonite is usually classified into subgroups known as bituminous coal material.
 The physical, chemical, and other properties of Gilsonite vary considerably from sample to sample.

 Origins of bituminous coal: